The captivating history of Fulham Palace spans over 1,300 years and 133 Bishops of London.

 After the English Reformation in the 16th century clergy were allowed to marry and Fulham Palace became a family home.
 In the 19th century the Bishops and their wives began to share the house and garden more with the community, hosting large parties and church pageants.

 During the World Wars, Fulham Palace was a refuge for more than the Bishops and their families.
 In 1918 a hospital for wounded soldiers occupied much of the house.
-During the Blitz in 1940 three hundred and fifty people stayed for several nights after their homes were destroyed by bombs.
+During the Blitz in 1940 two hundred people stayed for several nights after their homes were destroyed by bombs.

 Bishop Stopford was the final Bishop of London to live here, leaving in 1973.
 The London Borough of Hammersmith and Fulham ran the site until April 2011, when the independent charity Fulham Palace Trust was formed and took over the management of the estate.
 Now Fulham Palace is being restored to its former glory.